HCL-TECH-SOFTWARE/volt-mx-docs/source/docs/documentation/Iris/iris_api_dev_guide/content/voltmx.crypto_functions.md

 | md4 | Message-Digest Algorithm 4 (MD4). |
 | md5 | Message-Digest Algorithm 5 (MD5). |

+> **_Note:_** If you build a Web or Native App with strict mode enabled, the SHA1, MD2, MD4, and MD5 hashing algorithms are not supported.
+If you use any of those algorithms in strict mode, you will receive an "Unsupported algorithm" error message.

 > **_Note:_** md5, sha1, sha256, sha384, and sha512 are supported for Windows.